Topological T-duality for Stacks using a Gysin Sequence: T-dual of Kaluza-Klein monopole Backgrounds

-Since the $H$-flux on the T-dual stack would vanish (see Cor.\ \ref{CorKKMulti}) if there were no fixed points of the $S^1$-action on the original space, presumably this $H$-flux is the flux generated by the T-dual NS5-brane.
+This nontrivial {\em stack} cohomology in degree three corresponds, by the above, to a nontrivial $H-$flux on the T-dual $[CS^3/S^1] \times S^1.$ Since the $H$-flux on the T-dual stack would vanish (see Cor.\ \ref{CorKKMulti}) if there were no fixed points of the $S^1$-action on the original space, {\em presumably this $H$-flux is the flux generated by the T-dual NS5-brane}.
 Note that this also happens for the T-dual of $[CS^3/\KZ_k]$ for $k>1$ since the T-duals are the same as the case above only the $H$-flux changes.

 This should also happen in the example in Cor.\ (\ref{CorKKMulti}) above: The T-dual is a principal bundle $P$ glued to copies of $([CS^3/S^1] \times S^1)$.
 By the proof of Ref.\ (\cite{Bunke}), the T-dual is a topological stack.
 As a space, the coarse moduli space of the T-dual will be $P \times S^1$ glued to $CS^2 \times S^1$.
 Also, by Cor.\ (\ref{CorESt}) the T-dual coarse moduli space will be a trivial principal circle bundle.
 The $CS^2$ factor is contractible and the resulting space cannot have nonzero $H$-flux coming from an NS5-brane.
 (The space will have $H$-flux only due to the $H$-flux on $P^{\#}$).
 However, the T-dual {\em stack} does have $H$-flux coming from this source.